rubrikinc/rubrik_oracle_tools/README.md

       image backup of the database set force to True.
 If you would like to use a different SLA for this snapshot you can specify that here also.
 Note if no SLA is supplied the current sla for this database will be used.

-      Args:
-          host_cluster_db (str): The hostname the database is running on : The database name. force (bool): Force a new full database image level 0 backup sla (str): The Rubrik SLA Domain to use if different than the assigned SLA

       Returns:
           snapshot_info (dict): The information about the snapshot returned from the Rubrik CDM.

 Options:
+  -s, --source_host_db TEXT  The source <host or RAC cluster>:<database>
+                             [required]

-  -f, --force     Force a new full database image level 0 backup -s, --sla TEXT  Rubrik SLA Domain to use if different than the assigned SLA --help          Show this message and exit.
+  -f, --force                Force a new full database image level 0 backup --sla TEXT                 Rubrik SLA Domain to use if different than the
+                             assigned SLA

+  --wait                     Wait for backup to complete.
+  -d, --debug_level TEXT     Logging level: DEBUG, INFO, WARNING, ERROR or
+                             CRITICAL.

+  --help                     Show this message and exit.
 ```

 #### rubrik_oracle_log_backup
 ```
 rubrik_oracle_log_backup --help
-Usage: rubrik_oracle_log_backup [OPTIONS] HOST_CLUSTER_DB
+Usage: rubrik_oracle_log_backup [OPTIONS]

       This will initiate an on demand archive log backup of the database.

-      The source database is specified in a host:db format.

-      Args:
-          host_cluster_db (str): The hostname the database is running on : The database name.

       Returns:
           log_backup_info (dict): The information about the snapshot returned from the Rubrik CDM.

 Options:
+  -s, --source_host_db TEXT  The source <host or RAC cluster>:<database>
+                             [required]

+  --wait                     Wait for backup to complete.
+  -d, --debug_level TEXT     Logging level: DEBUG, INFO, WARNING, ERROR or
+                             CRITICAL.

   --help                     Show this message and exit.
 ```

 #### rubrik_oracle_backup_mount_clone